 Contact the Headmaster if they suspect that their son / daughter is being abused physically, emotionally, sexually or by neglect.

-31. Child Protection in the Curriculum
+32. Child Protection in the Curriculum

-Northbourne Park School seeks to raise awareness of child protection issues through safety education as part of the PSHE (Personal, Social and Health Education) programme.
+Northbourne Park School seeks to raise awareness of child protection issues through safety education as part of the PSHE (Personal, Social and Health Education) and RSE programmes.